BoGuo86/emdlab-win64/README.md

 Overview:
 EMDLAB is an open-source numerical package developed in the MATLAB environment for the design and analysis of electrical machines, including motors, generators, transformers, and actuators.
+The package provides a transparent and reproducible tool for academic research and education.
+Its open-source nature encourages collaboration and facilitates easy extension of the code, making it particularly valuable for method development and academic use.

 The package is organized as a library of MATLAB objects.
 Depending on your specific design needs, you can select the appropriate modules to obtain your desired results.
 With EMDLAB,